LightAndLight/lightandlight.github.io/cv.md

 * Jun 2016 - Feb 2017 &mdash; Software Developer at [iRecruit Australia](https://web.archive.org/web/20170204063104/https://irecruit.com.au/) &mdash; Python

   iRecruit was a startup working on a job matching platform.
-  This was first programming job, and I worked part time while attending university.
+  This was my first programming job, and I worked part time while attending university.
   I worked on web services using Django.

 * Feb 2014 - Jun 2017 &mdash; Bachelor of Engineering (Software Engineering) student at University of Queensland &mdash; incomplete